Easter Island butterflyfish: Biology

 Juvenile Easter Island butterflyfish have been observed to act as cleaner fish, picking parasites off the skin of larger fish.
 During the breeding season, male and female adult fish form pair bonds.

 The Easter Island butterflyfish is a bottom feeding fish.
-Examination of its stomach contents have shown that it feeds on polycheaete worms, shrimps, fish eggs and barnacles, and fragments of the black sponge Amphimedon sp. were also found.
+Examination of its stomach contents have shown that it feeds on polychaete worms, shrimps, fish eggs and barnacles, and fragments of the black sponge Amphimedon sp. were also found.
 This was unexpected as butterfly fish are not known to feed on sponges, however the explanation may be that the sponge was ingested in error when the fish was feeding on the barnacles which had become entangled in the sponge.

 Status

 At one time this fish was listed as "Vulnerable" by the International Union for Conservation of Nature in their Red List of Threatened Species but in 2010, this was changed to being of "Least Concern".
 The reason given for this change was that, although its range was very limited, this fish was quite common within that range and did not face any significant threats.
 A small number of fish were collected for the reef aquarium trade but the number was not believed to reduce the population to any great extent.